Staff Directory

 LuHi Role: Teacher and Department Chair (STEM), Robotics Coach; joined the LuHi faculty in 2012

-Hobbies: Video Games, Tabletop Gaming, Reading; I love my dog Flash!
+Hobbies: Video Games, Tabletop Gaming, Reading

 What I love most about LuHi: My favorite part about working at LuHi is being able to work with some pretty fantastic students and see them grow over the years.